What Is SOA Exam FM?

 SOA Exam FM (Financial Mathematics) is a 3-hour, 30-question multiple-choice computer-based exam administered by the Society of Actuaries (SOA).
 It tests financial mathematics concepts including time value of money, annuities, bonds, loans, and financial derivatives.
 Exam FM has a historical pass rate of approximately 50% (SOA).

-Exam FM was the second exam I took on my FSA path and one of my favorites.
-The math is elegant and practical.
-Time value of money, annuity pricing, bond valuation, and derivatives all connect to real-world financial instruments.
-Once you see the underlying structure, the problems become satisfying to solve.
+Exam FM was the second exam I took on my FSA path, and one of my favorites.
+The math is elegant and it actually does something.
+Time value of money, annuity pricing, bond valuation, and derivatives all map straight onto real financial instruments.
+Once the underlying structure clicks, the problems get genuinely fun to solve.

 Quick Facts